 There are many good ultralight aircraft out there, and each has niche.
 I believe that the Challenger is one of the safest, most versatile, high performance and cost effective, one out there.
 It can easily makes the required weight if it is built carefully, and powered by the Hirth F33.
 It is capable of floats or skis, is open or enclosed and heated.
 It is suited for the coldest climate, or the warmest.
 It has been flying for over 25 years with more than four thousand produced.
 It has a very good safety record, and flies like an airplane with standard three axis controls, so it is easy to transition into heavier aircraft later if you decide to.

-To see if the Challenger is right for you, I would like to invite you to take an introductory ride in my Challenger for $35.
+To see if the Challenger is right for you, I would like to invite you to take an introductory ride in my Challenger.
 This will put you in the front seat, we will climb to a safe altitude and you will take the controls.
 If you have never flown an airplane before, this will give you a whole new understanding of flying.
-It will make sense of a lot of the stuff you probably have already read.
-If you wish to fly a legal ultralight and not pursue a pilot's license of any kind, I would like to help you learn to fly.
-Due to the sport pilot rule I can no longer provide true instruction that can be logged in your logbook as dual instruction.
-However as a private pilot I can fly with you and teach you to the point where you can safely fly an ultralight.
-I will continue to provide trianing to people wishing to become ultralight pilots until such time as the FAA determines they would rather have ultralight pilots kill themselves flying without training, and stops me.
-If a Sport Pilot license is the direction you would like to go, please contact me and I will recommend an instructor that can help you get there.
+It will make sense of a lot of the things you probably have already read.
+I currently do not provide instruction, but if a Sport Pilot license is the direction you would like to go, please contact me and I will recommend an instructor that can help you get there.

 Safety is a primary concern.
-As you have probably read, I have a wife and two young daughters, so I have no plans of leaving this world in a smoking hole in the ground!
+As you have probably read, I have a wife and three children so I have no plans of leaving this world in a smoking hole in the ground!
 I maintain my airplane meticulously.
-We will be training at a safe altitude over flat wide open farm fields.
+We will be flying at a safe altitude over flat wide open farm fields.
 That being said, please realize that with everything in life, there is an element of risk.
-Aviation is not inherently dangerous, but it is very unforgiving of mistakes, and poor decisions.
 You must be willing to accept this risk, and of course sign a liability waiver.
-(Question: What do you have when you have a lawyer up to his neck in sand?
-Answer: Not enough sand!)
 Please email me to schedule an introductory ride!